 One of the greatest joys of becoming a member of the Somerville House community is the personal growth that is achieved through participation in the numerous cultural, social and personal development opportunities available.

-Some of our cultural offerings include camps in various year levels, our Chess Program, which is embedded into our Junior School Program, and then continues throughout the Middle Years and Senior School, our Debating Program, and Drama, with a variety of opportunities to perform throughout the year.
+Some of our cultural offerings include camps in various year levels, our Chess Program, which is embedded into our Junior School Program, and then continues throughout the Senior School, our Debating Program, and Drama, with a variety of opportunities to perform throughout the year.

 In addition to these cultural activities are numerous social opportunities for students to become involved in service-based activities, literary pursuits, faith-based groups and exchange programs.